akshaysin/akshaysin.github.io-src/content/kafka/kafka-hdf.md

 Authors: Akshay Sinha
 Summary: Kafka Messaging Infrastructure installation using HDF

-## Kafka Messaging Infrastructure installation using HDF
+## Kafka Messaging Infrastructure installation using HDF.

 Although kafka/zookeeper can of course be installed as an standalone service, I have found leveraging hortonworks hdf, a more tailored approach of setting it up.
 HDF already comes with a set of tools in addition to kafka and zookeeper, which can be utilized to extend the features of cluster in future if needed.